Onto-Med/top-deployment/docs/user-manual/user-manual.md

 {: .fs-6 .fw-300 }

-On the following pages you can find extensive descriptions about the TOP Framework and it's functionalities.
+On the following pages you can find extensive descriptions about the TOP Framework and its functionalities.